nngogol/PySimpleGUIDocGen/db/2_readme.md

 In Oct 2018, the definition of Button changed.
 Previously Button would CLOSE the window when clicked.
 It has been changed so the Button calls will leave the window open in exactly the same way as a ReadButton.
 They are the same calls now.
 To enables windows to be closed using buttons, a new button was added... `CloseButton` or `CButton`.

 Your PySimpleGUI program is most likely going to contain only `Button` calls.
-The others are generally not foundin user code.
+The others are generally not found in user code.

 The most basic Button element call to use is `Button`